An Optimization Routine for the Number of Paths

 solve

-- Creates a model instance with the current number of paths (k).
+- Creates a model instance with the current number of paths/walks (

-- Checks if the model has been successfully solved.
+k). - Solves the model, and checks if it has been successfully solved.

 -